 While significant progress has been made in developing more accurate and faster object detection algorithms, it is impossible to directly integrate existing deep object detectors with MLLMs for contextual object detection, due to the following reasons.
-First, standard deep detectors, such as Mask-RCNN~\cite{he2017mask} and DETR~\cite{carion2020end}, are trained with close-set classifiers and cannot generalize well in real-world scenarios, where object categories or classes are not pre-defined or limited to a closed set.
-Despite the very recent development of open-vocabulary object detection~\cite{gu2021open,zhou2022detecting,zang2022open,rasheed2022bridging} that builds on state-of-the-art vision-language models (e.g., CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}) can improve the zero-shot transfer ability for novel classes, they are constrained by the scale of pre-defined novel categories, making them incapable of detecting objects for a human language vocabulary.
-For example, these open-vocabulary detectors fail to handle out-of-distributed categories in Figure~\ref{fig:code_teaser}, such as hockey goalie, groom, and cowboy.
+First, standard deep detectors, such as Mask-RCNN~\citep{he2017mask} and DETR~\citep{carion2020end}, are trained with close-set classifiers and cannot generalize well in real-world scenarios, where object categories or classes are not pre-defined or limited to a closed set.
+Despite the very recent development of open-vocabulary object detection~\citep{gu2021open,zhou2022detecting,zang2022open,rasheed2022bridging} that builds on state-of-the-art vision-language models (e.g., CLIP~\citep{radford2021learning} and ALIGN~\citep{jia2021scaling}) can improve the zero-shot transfer ability for novel classes, they are constrained by the scale of pre-defined novel categories, making them incapable of detecting objects for a human language vocabulary.
+While some papers \citep{dai2023exploring} explore using LLMs to improve binary OOD classification, recognizing novel class names in human language vocabulary has not been addressed.
+For example, these open-vocabulary detectors fail to handle out-of-distributed categories in Fig.~\ref{fig:code_teaser}, such as hockey goalie, groom, and cowboy.
 Second, the inherent \textit{locate-then-classify} paradigm of existing deep detection models is unsuitable for contextual object detection.
 In generic human-AI interactive scenarios, both natural objects in visual scenes and human words in language inputs have various meanings in different contexts.
-In Figure~\ref{fig:code_teaser} (a) and (b), the universal `person' category will manifest as `goalie', `player', `cowboy', `groom', `bride', and `worker' within distinct visual contexts.
-Also, as language contexts shift, the word `labrador' supplants the representation of `dog' (Figure~\ref{fig:code_teaser} (c)).
+In Fig.~\ref{fig:code_teaser} (a) and (b), the universal `person' category will manifest as `goalie', `player', `cowboy', `groom', `bride', and `worker' within distinct visual contexts.
+Also, as language contexts shift, the word `labrador' supplants the representation of `dog' (Fig.~\ref{fig:code_teaser} (c)).
 Consequently, an innovative detection approach is required to cater to considerably varied and changing contextual object detection.

 To address the above challenges, in this work, we present \methodname, a novel \textit{generate-then-detect} framework, specialized for contextual object detection.
 Specifically, it is an end-to-end model that consists of three key modules.
 First, a visual encoder extracts high-level image representations for given images and produces both local and full visual tokens for further contextual modeling.
 Second, to effectively model multimodal contexts, we employ a pre-trained LLM to perform text generation, with conditioned inputs of both local visual tokens and task-related language tokens as the multimodal prefix.
 Third, taking the LLM tokens as prior knowledge for visual detection, we introduce a visual decoder that consists of multiple cross-attention layers, within which we compute conditional object queries from contextual LLM tokens, and keys and values from full visual tokens, to predict the corresponding matching scores and bounding boxes.
 This allows us to detect contextual object words for a human vocabulary.